felixge/node-ugly/README.md

 * PHP is reasonably fast
 * PHP is very easy to learn & use

 That being said, there is no reason you couldn't contribute workers for other languages.
-Check out lib/worker/php.php as a starting point if feel like enslaving your favorite language.
+Check out lib/worker/php.php as a starting point if you feel like enslaving your favorite language.

+## What about performance?

+I will publish some benchmarks when I find the time, meanwhile you can spawn multiple clients if you hit performance issues.